 That’s a good thing, which we hope will save the lives of some of the 4,500 Canadians who die by suicide each year.
 However, there is an odd side effect: any location that has local numbers like 988-xxxx will no longer be able to dial local calls with just the 7-digit number, they will have to dial 10 digits.
-Most of Canada already dials 10-digit local numbers because of overlays, but there are four area codes that still have 7-digit local calling.
+Most of Canada already dialed 10-digit local numbers because of overlays, but there are four area codes that still had 7-digit local calls.

-However, the CRTC also announced that the entirety of area code 807 (northwestern Ontario, including Thunder Bay, Kenora, and Fort Severn/ᐗᔕᐦᐅ ᐃᓂᓂᐗᐠ) will lose 7-digit local calling because of the 9-8-8 mandate — despite the fact that there is no 807-988-xxxx prefix currently in use or even planned for activation.
+However, the CRTC also announced that the entirety of area code 807 (northwestern Ontario, including Thunder Bay, Kenora, and Fort Severn/ᐗᔕᐦᐅ ᐃᓂᓂᐗᐠ) would lose 7-digit local calls because of the 9-8-8 mandate — despite the fact that there is no 807-988-xxxx prefix currently in use or even planned for activation.
 That means that, by all rights, 807 should be the last area code in Canada that can still allow 7-digit local calls, at least until the overlay comes … in about twenty years.
-If Yukon, Nunavut, and the rest of NWT (outside the Yellowknife local area) get to keep 7-digit local calls, why not Northwest Ontario??
+If Yukon, Nunavut, and the rest of NWT (outside the Yellowknife local area) got to keep 7-digit local calls, why not Northwest Ontario??
+(Note that Thunder Bay itself was given a reprieve on mandatory 10D until ; see below.)

 Update : The CRTC replied to my request for comment, but their reply did not address the issues I am raising here.
 I await further clarification.
 Their reply was, “The explanation for the 10-digit dialing transition can be found in paragraphs 90 to 133 of CRTC Policy 2022-234.” [see link below] Except that paragraphs 90 to 133 do not address the question at all!